Top 30 Most Common Phone Screen Interview Questions You Should Prepare For

 13. Can you provide an example of a challenging situation you faced and how you handled it?

-Why They Ask: This behavioral question assesses your problem-solving skills, resilience, and ability to navigate difficult professional scenarios.
-Use the STAR method.
+Evaluates your problem-solving skills, resilience, and ability to navigate difficulties using the STAR method (Situation, Task, Action, Result).

 14. What are your career goals?